Create some wild art, spot a fish and more

 Due to coronavirus this information is not up to date for summer 2020.

 The gorge in summer can feel like walking through a prehistoric world full of crashing water and lush green growth.
 Soak up the sun shining through the leaves or try to spot a fish swimming lazily against the current in the river – nature is beautiful.

-If you’re inspired by the experience of the gorge how about creating a piece of wild art using the materials around you.
-Stones from the river’s edge and twigs fallen from the trees make a fantastic natural frame for your work of art.
+Feeling inspired by the gorge?
+How about creating a piece of wild art using natural materials found lying around?
+Stones from the river’s edge and fallen twigs make a fantastic natural frame for your work of art.

-If you want a little guidance or want to take a work of art home come along to one of the summer holiday events such as pixie door making or fantastic flags.
+If you want to take a work of art home then come along to one of the summer holiday events such as pixie door making, clay craft or hammered leaf art.

 The orchard area at the Devil’s Cauldron entrance has a children’s play area with a zip wire and obstacle course, as well as space for even more ‘50 things’ activities.
-Build a den against the trunk of one of the bigger trees.
-Or do some cloud watching while eating your picnic.
+Build a den against the trunk of one of the bigger trees, make friends with a bug, or do some cloud watching while eating your picnic.